zeljkoobrenovic/grounded-architecture/_posts/2023-02-08-appendix-onboarding.markdown

 <br>
 ## Questions to Consider
+Use the following questions to think about how effectively your organization brings new people into the work.

 * *How intentional and structured is your current onboarding process for IT architects?*
 * *Do new architects have clear guidance on your organization’s architectural vision and decision-making frameworks?*